-Assessing the impact of the IBA’s announcement on LIBOR
+Assessing the impact: IBA’s announcement on LIBOR

 On November 30, the ICE Benchmark Administration (IBA), who compiles and oversees LIBOR, announced that subject to consultation it will extend the publication of USD LIBOR benchmarks until June 30, 2023 for all but the one-week and two-month tenors.